oneilsh/tidytensor/README.md

-# TidyTensor
+# TidyTensor - More Fun with Deep Learning

-This is a stub readme, more soon.
+TidyTensor is a package for inspecting and manipulating tensors (multidimensional arrays) in R.